rorychristianmurray/defi-price-bot/README.md

 ### Contributions

-This is an open source project and I encourage anyone to basically go hog wild with it.
+This is an open source project and I encourage anyone to copy, fork, and/or generally go hog wild with it.

 If you would like to contribute to this repo specifically, please reach out!